izumisu/blog/index.md

-# Welcome to loost, a place to list my long blog.
+# Welcome to loost, a place to my long-list-blog.

 ## Index